Gastrointestinal bleeding: Introduction

 Gastrointestinal bleeding is a symptom of many different conditions, so a thorough medical evaluation is needed to ensure an accurate diagnosis of the disease or condition that is causing gastrointestinal bleeding.
-For example, if gastrointestinal bleeding appears to be caused by obvious external hemorrhoids, some patients may also need a colonoscopy to ensure ...more misdiagnosis »
+For example, if gastrointestinal bleeding appears to be caused by obvious external hemorrhoids, some patients may also need a ...more misdiagnosis »

 Symptoms of Gastrointestinal bleeding